 - 1 tablespoon olive oil

-- 1/2 yellow onion , chopped
+- 1 small yellow onion , chopped

-- 2 carrots , chopped
+- 2 carrots , peeled and chopped

 - 2 celery stalks , chopped